-The holidays are different for every one of us.
+The holidays are different for all of us.
 Some people go home, some people stay put, some people go all out, and some people choose to ignore the hustle and bustle.
 Either way, in some way the holidays tend to get stressful for a variety of reasons.

-For me, it’s the time of the year that I’m often asked a series of questions by friends or family that I don’t see much during the year.
+For me, it’s the time of the year that I’m often asked a series of questions by friends or family that threaten to obliterate my confidence.
 You know the questions I’m talking about; they’re ones like:

 “Are you seeing anyone?”